 The benefit of mutual funds is instant diversification.
 If you invest in one company’s stock, and that company goes bankrupt, you’ve just lost your money.
 If you invest in a mutual fund that contains that stock, you may have lost something, but not everything.

-There are over 20,000 mutual funds that cover every investing strategy you can imagine—even securities that trade outside the US.
+There are a wide range of mutual funds that cover every investing strategy you can imagine—even securities that trade outside the US.
 They make it easy and inexpensive for a new investor, just starting out, to build a well diversified portfolio of stocks, bonds, and alternatives with just a few thousand dollars.

 We hope this article demystified investing a bit.
 While there are no guarantees, investments can make money many different ways.
 But, they can’t do any of them if you don’t get started.
 If you’re not sure what to do next, we can help.